Greer Dawson Wilson Scholarship

 Individuals eligible for this award must:

-• Be employed at an ACUI member institution;
+• Be a professional at an ACUI member institution;

 • Not have been a recipient of the Greer Dawson Wilson Scholarship within the past two years.